Work-Related Burns Requiring Hospitalization

 Hospital discharge records include information on the payor(s) of the medical services and other costs.
 For this indicator, hospitalizations involving burns in which workers’ compensation is the payor are considered work-related.
 However, many work-related burns requiring hospitalization are not paid by workers’ compensation and would not be counted in this indicator.
 If a provider is unaware, or an employee fails to report that the injury occurred during a work-related activity, workers’ compensation would not be the payor.
 In addition, farmers, independent contractors, federal employees, longshoremen, and maritime workers are not eligible for state workers compensation.
 All of these factors will result in an undercounting of work-related burns that require hospitalization.

-The numbers of work-related burns requiring hospitalization for both 2009 (22 cases) and 2010 (24 cases) were less than half of the yearly average during 2000-2010 (51 cases).
+The numbers of work-related burns requiring hospitalization for both 2009 (22 cases) and 2010 (24 cases) were half of the yearly average during 2000-2011 (48 cases).
 In 2010 the average age of an individual suffering a work-related burn requiring hospitalization was 38 years of age.
-Approximately 92% of all work-related burn victims were male, a pattern consistent across all 11 years.
+Approximately 92% of all work-related burn victims were male, a pattern consistent across all 12 years.

 Number and Rate of Work-Related Burns Requiring Hospitalization in Minnesota (Age 16 or Greater), 2000-2014

 |Year||Number||Rate per 100,000 employed persons ≥ 16 years of age|

 Crude Rate of Work-Related Burns Requiring Hospitalization per 100,000 Employed Persons (Age 16 or Greater), 2000-2014